Lokathor/gba-from-scratch/book_src/introduction.md

   The system stack starts at `0x0300_7F00`.
   When values are pushed onto the stack, the stack pointer address *decreases*.
 * The rest of IWRAM is free for you to use as you like.
+  The exact amount of "do what you want" space available depends on how much stack memory your program uses.
+  Different programs use the stack different amounts, but it would be "slightly unusual" for a GBA program to take up more than 1k of stack.
+  Unfortunately, there's no automated way for a stack overflow to be detected on the GBA.

 IWRAM does not require any wait cycles, and has a 32-bit bus.
 This means that IWRAM can be used at the full speed of the GBA's CPU (a whopping 16MHz).